sueLan/suelan.github.io/source/_posts/onViewableItemsChanged.md

 ### 4. What kind of item is viewable?

- An item is said to be viewable when any of the following is true for longer than `minimumViewTime` milliseconds (after an interaction if `waitForInteraction` is true):
+ An item is said to be viewable when any of the following conditions is true for longer than `minimumViewTime` milliseconds (after an interaction if `waitForInteraction` is true):